sidprasad/DLGeo/README.md

 5. Tester Module: Same, but for testing.
 Can be a little simpler -- doesn't have to test in parallel.

+# Hardware

+From the paper:

+>"For the purposes of this paper, the
+>NVIDIA graphics processer based on the general computing engine
+>CUDA 9.0 is made use of to achieve massive parallel computing acceleration training."

 # Some useful links:

 - Understanding U-NET : https://medium.com/geekculture/u-net-implementation-from-scratch-using-tensorflow-b4342266e406